Turks and Caicos Camping

 We highly advise that potential campers prepare for mosquitoes and sand fleas.

 Generally, these annoying insects are not a problem during dry periods, yet they are typically ferocious after heavy rains.

 The best defense is a windward campsite, yet even with this consideration mosquitoes can be quite bad.

-We advise taking insect repellent, and during the rainy season, mosquitoes nets, long sleeves, and gloves.
-It's highly advisable to use tents with fine mesh, rather than those with typical window screen mesh, as sand fleas (biting midges) are easily able to enter screen.
+We advise taking insect repellent, and during the rainy season, mosquito nets, long sleeves, and gloves.
+It's highly advisable to use tents with fine mesh, rather than those with typical window screen mesh, as sand fleas (biting midges) are easily able to enter the screen.

 Camping directly on the beach of one of the small cays or Middle Caicos beaches is the most popular site choice.
 Sand flies can be a problem, but this varies by location and season.
 Inland campsites can be seriously impacted by mosquitoes.